Caltrans must redo failed surfacing job on Highway 50 bridge in Sacramento

 Caltrans used a thick polyester concrete on I-5, but chose a thinner, less expensive mix of resin and rock aggregate on the Pioneer Bridge.

-The pockmarks, about three-eighths of an inch deep, began forming even before the resurfacing project was finished, according to state documents reviewed by The Sacramento Bee.
+The pockmarks, about 3/8 of an inch deep, began forming even before the resurfacing project was finished, according to state documents reviewed by The Sacramento Bee.

 Caltans and its contractors patched the initial problem areas in 2015 and then again when more formed after winter rains in 2016.
 The patches, using an additional primer for adhesion, appear to have worked, Caltrans and the contractor, Myers & Sons Construction, said.
 But this winter’s heavy rains caused extensive new rutting in other areas.